Inside Neeva, the ad-free, privacy-first search engine from ex-Googlers

 ‘If we’re not good at it, we shut down’

-For Neeva, floating a little under the radar rather than immediately capturing the web’s imagination might have its advantages: In the past, numerous search-engine startups were hailed as Google killers, and the heightened expectations consistently turned out to be an albatross.
+For Neeva, floating a little under the radar rather than immediately capturing the web’s imagination might have its advantages: In the past, numerous search-engine startups were hailed as Google killers, and the heightened expectations consistently became an albatross.
 Cuil turned out to be terrible.
 Powerset was acquired by Microsoft and folded into what later became Bing.
 WolframAlpha is still with us—and still quite useful—but rather than killing Google, it seems to have presaged some of its new ideas.

 All that happened long enough ago that it may not tell us much about Neeva’s prospects.
 And if nothing else, the old conventional wisdom that nobody is willing to pay for anything on the internet is definitively dead.
 More than 200 million people pay for Netflix.
 One hundred fifty-eight million pay for Spotify.
 Almost 7 million pay for digital access to The New York Times; 700,000 pay for Medium.
 That’s despite the fact that all of these services have plenty of free competition.
 “Consumers are increasingly demonstrating the willingness to pay for relevant, more personalized experiences in their lives, and they do it across most areas of their lives,” says Neeva board member Georgiadis, a former CEO of Ancestry, whose 3 million customers who pay $99 a year and up for its genealogy service.